 - Tallies of votes are due by February 1.
-Tallies may be submitted at any time before February 1. - Establish a voting day for your school or class. - Have the students wage a campaign before voting day. - Students make posters for their favorite books.
+Tallies may be submitted at any time before February 1. - Establish a voting day for your school or class. - Have the students wage a campaign before voting day. - o Students make posters for their favorite books. - Students give speeches for their favorite books. - Call the Secretary of State's education office and ask for a voting machine.